TRZLedgerFoundation/kit/packages/rpc-subscriptions/README.md

 Creates a function that returns new subscription channels when called.

-### `createDefaultSolanaRpcSubscriptionsChannelCreator(config)`
+### `createDefaultTrezoaRpcSubscriptionsChannelCreator(config)`

-Similar to `createDefaultRpcSubscriptionsChannelCreator` with some Solana-specific defaults.
-For instance, it safely handles `BigInt` values in JSON messages since Solana RPC servers accept and return integers larger than `Number.MAX_SAFE_INTEGER`.
+Similar to `createDefaultRpcSubscriptionsChannelCreator` with some Trezoa-specific defaults.
+For instance, it safely handles `BigInt` values in JSON messages since Trezoa RPC servers accept and return integers larger than `Number.MAX_SAFE_INTEGER`.

 #### Arguments